Snow: Self-organizing Broadcast Protocol for Cloud: Related Work

-\textbf{Flooding:} The node broadcasts data to all other nodes in the cluster.
-This will result in excessive fan-out of a single node within a certain period of time.
-When there are too many nodes or too much data, it can cause significant delays.
-The implementation of flooding is simple, it is suitable for use in small-scale clusters and situations with small data volumes.
+\textbf{Flooding \cite{lim2001flooding}:} The node broadcasts data to all the neighboring nodes.
+This could result in excessive fan-out of a single node within a certain period of time.
+The flooding mechanism is straightforward to implement, making it particularly well-suited for deployment in small-scale clusters and scenarios characterized by low data volumes.
+In large-scale systems with numerous nodes or high data volumes, this can lead to pronounced performance degradation and considerable latency overhead.

-\textbf{Tree-based broadcasting:} Tree broadcasting has various applications in different network structures \cite{ganguly2005fast,juttner2005tree,chlamtac1987tree,ganesh2001scamp,junhai2008research,chu2002case}, where messages are forwarded from parent nodes to child nodes along the tree topology.
-Tree-based broadcasting is fragile, and the failure of the parent node can lead to the message being unreachable.
+\textbf{Tree-based Broadcasting:} Tree broadcasting has various applications in different network structures\cite{ganguly2005fast,juttner2005tree,chlamtac1987tree,ganesh2001scamp,junhai2008research,chu2002case}, where messages are forwarded from parent nodes to child nodes along the tree topology.
+Tree-based broadcasting is fragile, and the failure of the parent node leads to the message being unreachable.
 Furthermore, every time a node joins or leaves, the tree structure needs to be adjusted.
-In the case where the network latency and processing speed of all nodes remain consistent(in cloud environment, it is common), the optimal structure is a multi-way balanced tree, a message can reach any node in $\log_k(k-1)n+1$ hop, where $k$ is the number of child nodes(except for last layer) and is a small constant, $n$ is total number of nodes.
-Assume that we have a tree capable of minimizing the average cost and enabling the fastest dissemination of messages to all nodes within the cluster.
+Even though we built a tree that minimizes the average cost and enables the fastest distribution of messages to all nodes within the cluster.
 However, from the perspective of all other nodes in the tree except the root, this tree is not optimal for message broadcasting.
-A common approach is to maintain a tree for each root node (a node that can actively send messages).
-However, this not only increases memory consumption but also adds complexity to tree adjustments.
-In the absence of faults, this method can ensure the delivery of messages, but if a straggler appears on a node in the tree, it will significantly reduce the performance of the algorithm.
-For an IM system, each user expects to send and receive messages from others, necessitating a separate broadcast tree for every root node in tree-based approaches.
-However, any node change requires updating all trees, leading to instability in message dissemination due to frequent tree construction and modifications.
+A common approach is to maintain a tree for each root node (a node that initiates a broadcast).
+However, this way not only increases memory consumption but also adds complexity to tree adjustments.
+In the absence of faults, the tree-based algorithm ensures the delivery of messages, but if a straggler appears on a node in the tree, it drastically degrades the algorithm's performance.
+Unlike tree-based broadcast protocols, Snow does not require nodes to maintain parent-child relationships.
+Instead, each node dynamically selects forward targets upon receiving a message, guided solely by the information carried within the message itself.